-The style of continental rifting critically depends on the strength of the lower crust (e.g. Huismans and Beaumont, 2011), which may be changed by magmatic processes, such as melting, magma migration and crystallization.
-To study the effects of magmatism on rifting, we need to understand the distribution, migration, and volume of magma emplaced in the crust in 3D (White et al., 2008).
-Whilst the current paradigm for magma plumbing system structure advocates that vertically stacked sills accumulate and store melt within the lower crust (e.g. Annen et al., 2005; Annen et al., 2015; Cashman et al., 2017; Edmonds et al., 2019), the lateral extent of these intrusion networks remains poorly understood.
-Threedimensional seismic reflection data showing acoustic images of the subsurface have revolutionized our understanding of magma plumbing systems in the upper crust (e.g. Trude et al., 2003; Planke et al., 2005).
-In contrast, in the lower crust, seismic studies have long been limited by data coverage and resolution, providing an incomplete picture of the geometry and distribution of lower crustal intrusions (e.g. Cartwright and Hansen, 2006; Abdelmalak et al., 2017).
+The style of continental rifting critically depends on the strength of the lower crust (e.g., Huismans and Beaumont, 2011), which may be changed by magmatic processes including melting, magma migration, and crystallization.
+To study the effects of magmatism on rifting, we need to understand the distribution and volume of magma emplaced in the crust in three dimensions (e.g. White et al., 2008).
+Whilst the current paradigm for magma plumbing system structure broadly advocates that vertically stacked sills accumulate and store melt within the lower crust (e.g. Annen et al., 2005; Annen et al., 2015; Cashman et al., 2017; Edmonds et al., 2019), the lateral extent of these intrusion networks remains poorly understood.
+Three-dimensional seismic reflection data showing acoustic images of the subsurface have revolutionized our understanding of magma plumbing systems in the upper crust (e.g., Trude et al., 2003; Planke et al., 2005).
+In contrast, in the lower crust, seismic studies have long been limited by data coverage and resolution, providing an incomplete picture of the geometry and distribution of lower crustal intrusions (e.g., Cartwright and Hansen, 2006; Abdelmalak et al., 2017).

-Using one of the largest 3-D seismic reflection surveys ever acquired (courtesy of CGG), covering $35,410 \text{ km}^2$ of the northern North Sea rift and imaging down to depths of 22 km, we are able to analyze lower crustal structures at a resolution of a few tens of meters over thousands of square kilometers.
-This allows us to critically examine and develop hypotheses for the origin of a lower crustal reflection (LCR), which has previously been identified in sparse 2-D seismic profiles (Christiansson et al., 2000; Fichler et al., 2011), but which we here are able to map in 3-D. Combining a series of detailed seismic (e.g. amplitude, polarity, continuity) and geometric observations (e.g. lobes, saucers, intrusive steps), we conclude that the LCR originates from an extensive, now-crystallized magmatic intrusion $(\pm 2700 \text{ km}^2)$, which previously stored large volumes of magma $(472\pm161 \text{ km}^3)$ deep in the lower crust (17.5-22 km).
+Using one of the largest 3-D seismic reflection surveys ever acquired (courtesy of CGG), covering $35,410 \text{ km}^2$ of the northern North Sea rift and imaging down to depths of 22 km (see Supplementary Texts 1 and 2), we are able to analyze lower crustal structures at a resolution of a few tens of meters over thousands of square kilometers.
+This analysis allows us to critically examine and develop hypotheses for the origin of a lower crustal reflection (LCR), which has previously been identified in sparse 2-D seismic profiles (Christiansson et al., 2000; Fichler et al., 2011) but which we here are able to map in 3-D. Combining a series of detailed seismic (e.g. amplitude, polarity, continuity) and geometric observations (e.g. lobes, saucers, intrusive steps), we conclude that the LCR originates from an extensive igneous sill (± 2700) km^2), which previously stored significant volumes of magma $(472\pm161 \text{ km}^3)$ deep in the lower crust (17.5-22 km).